hepaccelerate/hepaccelerate/paper/paper.md

 We note that the columnar data analysis approach based on single-threaded kernels is already recognized in HEP [@coffea].
 Our contribution is to further extend the computational efficiency and scalability of the kernels to parallel hardware such as multi-threaded CPUs and propose a GPU implementation.

-In the following, we will demonstrate that by using the data and offset arrays as described in section \ref{data-structure}, common HEP operations can be formulated as kernels and dispatched to the computational hardware, thereby processing the event data in parallel.
+In the following, we will demonstrate that by using the data and offset arrays as described in the previous section, common HEP operations can be formulated as kernels and dispatched to the computational hardware, thereby processing the event data in parallel.
 The central result of this report is that only a small number of simple kernels, easily implemented in e.g.
 Python or C, are needed to implement a realistic HEP analysis.